Code-Institute-Submissions/pbaker321-Binge-Flix/README.md

 Please note.
 There is a big change in the wireframes compared to the end result.
 This happened as i didn't anticipate the difficulty in implementing the original plan.

+## Features

+### Exsisting Features

+1. landing Page
+2. Log In Page
+3. Register Page
+4. My Aquariums Page - List of registered Aquariums with basic details
+5. Manage My Aquariums Page - Where the User can Create, Update or Delete Aquariums.
+6. Aquarium Tracker Page - A Chart with the Aquariums History
+7. Input form Page - Form for when user is either creating or updating
+8. Nav Bar - So User can easily navigate the site
+9. Footer with links to Social Media
+10. Safety Modal - Appears when the user is about to make changes, makes sure user is happy to proceed
+11. Aquarium warning sign - After User has input new test results. will warn user if chemical levels are too high